isaqb-org/glossary/manuscript/2-terms-D-L.md

 Category: Security

 One of the basic [Security Goals](#term-security-goals) which means maintaining and assuring accuracy and completeness of data.
-Usually this is achived by the usage of cryptographic algorithms to create a digital signature.
+Usually this is achieved by the usage of cryptographic algorithms to create a digital signature.

 Category: Fundamental